gitmarsh/ssh-manager-v0.2/README.md

 The way this consists of 3 encrypted lists:

-  - serverlist: Nicknames of the servers for easy identification
+  - serverlist: Nicknames(Aliases) of the servers for easy identification

- -  identity.conf:  Matches the nicknames to an ID # that points to the file with the ip and user name
+ -  identity.conf:  Matches the nicknames(aliases to an ID # that points to the file with the ip and user name

  - ./server_list/:  Directory with the ip and username of each server each encrypted with a randomly numbered filename